What to consider for your journey to SAP S/4HANA

 Well, it seems that ‘later’ has arrived.
-More and more companies are at least designing their transition program, and a surprising number of them will be going live before the end of 2018.
+More and more companies are at least designing their transition program, and a surprising number of them will be going live soon.

 The benefits of S/4HANA have started to become much clearer, but such a major transition project creates a long list of tough questions that need consideration before any kind of practical work can begin.
 Will you go with the on-premise option, make the move to the cloud, or do both via a hybrid model?
 Should you opt for a brownfield system conversion from ECC to S/4, a landscape transition involving system consolidation, or go for a completely new greenfield implementation?

 And what about other hybrid applications like SuccessFactors, Ariba, Concur, Hybris, Fieldglass, etc. that can operate alongside S/4HANA?
 How do these change the shape of your landscape?
 What challenges will that create?
 Do you need support from external partners and if so how do you find the right ones?

 The one thing that seems to throw a lot of people when I bring it up is this: When you’ve made these strategic choices, how are you going to run things day-to-day as you transition the business from where you are today to where you need to be?

 From where you are, to where you need to be

 It’s clear that for most companies the move to SAP S/4HANA is a major undertaking that will likely take many years to achieve.
 This is in part due to the fact that not all of the functionality needed is ready in S/4 - as it’s still under development.
 Steps have certainly been taken in the right direction - it seems not long ago that I was saying S/4HANA 1709 had brought more essential updates, and things have moved on a good deal since then - but there’s still a long way to go.